Reductive quotients of klt singularities: Introduction

 Let us recall that reductive quotient singularities are known to be Cohen-Macaulay due to the Hochster-Roberts theorem~\cite{Hoc95}.
 Even further, due to Boutot's theorem~\cite{Bou87}, we know that reductive quotient singularities are rational.
 More generally, the reductive quotient of a rational singularity is again rational; see also \cite{Kov00a}.
 Recently in~\cite{Mur20}, Murayama generalized this statement for locally quasi-excellent $\qq$-algebras.
 Any klt type singularity is rational~\cite{KM98}.

 However, klt type singularities are way better behaved than general rational singularities.
-As already mentioned above, many global vanishing theorems known in the smooth case continue to hold on projective varieties of klt type.
+As already mentioned above, many global vanishing theorems known in the smooth case continue to hold on projective varieties of klt type, but fail to hold on projective varieties with more general rational singularities.
 Moreover, klt pairs satisfy certain local vanishing theorems, see \cite{Kol11b}.
-Regarding topological properties, we know that the local fundamental group of a klt type singularity is finite~\cite{Xu14,Bra20} and that it satisfies the Jordan property~\cite{BFMS20}, while the local fundamental group of a rational singularity can be an arbitrary $\qq$-superperfect group~\cite{KK14}.
+Regarding topological properties, we know that the local fundamental group of a klt type singularity is finite~\cite{Xu14,Bra20} (this allows to extend Nonabelian Hodge Theory to klt spaces \cite{GKPT19}) and that it satisfies the Jordan property~\cite{BFMS20}, while the local fundamental group of a rational singularity can be an arbitrary $\qq$-superperfect group~\cite{KK14}.
 In a similar vein, klt type singularities are local versions of Mori dream spaces~\cite{BM21}, i.e., their local Cox ring is finitely generated, while this is no longer the case for general rational singularities.
 Finally, there are many interesting invariants of singularities that can be defined for klt type singularities, as the normalized volume~\cite{LLX20} and the minimal log discrepancy~\cite{Mor18b,Mor21b}.
 In summary, the klt type property of $X/\!/G$ gives us a substantial advancement towards the understanding of reductive quotient singularities.

 In the remainder of this introduction we will discuss applications of our main results stated above.